TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### MoveRandomToEnd

+Moves courses with random songs at the end of the list.

 Possible values are ``0`` or ``1``.
 0 is "No" and 1 is "Yes".

 Default value: 0

 ### MovieColorDepth

+The color depth for use for movie files.

 Possible values are ``16`` or ``32``.
 16 is ``16bit`` and 32 is ``32bit``.